http2jp/http2-frame-test-case/README.md

 http://tools.ietf.org/html/draft-ietf-httpbis-http2

-## Directory(TODO: fixme)
+## Directory

-The ```raw-data``` directory has original stories of header data in json.
+Each directory has testcase of its names frame.

-Other than ```raw-data``` directory, the HPACK implementations have their own directories to store the result of its encoder.

-You can perform interoperability testing for your implementation with them.
+For example, data directory has a test cases of DATA frame.

 ## File Name

-Each json in story-#{n}.json is story case and shares context.
+Each json named #{n}.json. n is 0 origin.
-Each story is either series of requests or responses.
+If you add new testcase, increment number of file.

 ## JSON Format